Pelvic Floor Self Care and Kegel Training Across the Lifespan

 Pathophysiology

-The pelvic floor stabilizes bladder, bowel, and reproductive organs while coordinating pressure changes during activity, elimination, and labor.
-Repetitive strain or birth-related injury can disrupt muscle tone and neuromuscular control.
+The pelvic floor stabilizes bladder, bowel, and reproductive organs while coordinating pressure changes during activity, elimination, and labor, including fetal expulsion in childbirth.
+Repetitive strain, prolonged stretching, or birth-related injury can disrupt muscle tone and neuromuscular control.

 When support declines, symptoms such as urinary incontinence or pelvic pressure may emerge and worsen quality of life.